macleginn/bivaltyp/content/languages/descriptions/Kurdish_Sorani.md

 ```

 Past tense constructions display ergative alignment.
-Similar to present tense constructions, intransitive subjects (S) are indexed on the verb by verb agreement markers (5).
-In transitive constructions, subjects (A) are indexed by pronominal clitics, whether or not they are expressed by full noun phrases or independent pronouns (6, 7).
+Similar to present tense constructions, intransitive subjects (SBJ.INTR) are indexed on the verb by verb agreement markers (5).
+In transitive constructions, subjects (SBJ.TR) are indexed by pronominal clitics, whether or not they are expressed by full noun phrases or independent pronouns (6, 7).
 The placement of pronominal clitics follows the same rules as in present tense constructions, meaning they are not necessarily attached to the verb (6, 7).

 ```